AlfrescoLabs/tester-technical-test-java-api/README.md

 There are 3 exercises:

-1. Run the FixMeTest and analyse and fix any failures that you might come across.
+1. Run the 'FixMeTest' and analyse and fix any failures that you might come across.
 2. <Search References> section below provides details about a search feature, with an example of search conjunction, disjunction and negation opertors.
 Using the provided documentation, design tests to test conjunction, disjunction and negation operators in a search term.
 You can use any format for writing tests and note down designed tests electronically or using Pen and paper.
-3. Implement some of these tests in SampleTest class.
+3. Implement some of these tests in 'SampleTest' class.
 Data preparation example is provided and can be used or amended as per your needs.
+Refer to <FixMeTest> for example implementation of a test that is written to test Search for Ranges.

 # Setup
 To test the project setup works for you, you can run 'SetupTest'.
 Before you run it, you need to be able to: